 - Carbonated beverages

 - Fried food

 Please note: The dietary recommendations for patients may vary depending on an individual’s needs and health status.
 A physician will provide specific guidance after surgery.

 While moving through dietary phases during the recovery period, the slow incorporation of new foods helps ease each transition.
 Patients should also eat every meal slowly, chew thoroughly, and stop eating when they feel full.
 Additional guidance may be provided, including:

-Patients should pay special attention to their fluid intake, drinking at between 48 and 64 oz of fluid and per day.
-Adequate hydration is important for bariatric surgery patients in many ways, including easing the following ailments:
+Patients should pay special attention to their fluid intake, aiming to drink 64 oz of fluid and per day.
+They should take small sips slowly, and avoid gulping or the use of a straw.
+Adequate hydration is important for bariatric surgery patients in many ways, including easing and preventing the following ailments:

 - Potential kidney problems

 Patients should strive for delicious, well-balanced meals that contain protein, starch, fruit/vegetable, and healthy fat, each in the right portion sizes.
 Receiving enough lean protein is a key component.
 Depending on the patient, it is typically recommended to take in between 60 and 100 grams of protein per day.
 Focusing on protein-rich foods can help combat weakness and muscle loss.
 Ideal sources of protein for post-bariatric surgery patients include: